One of our last classes is usually Drawing The Band…

 The combination of musical rhythm and a moving subject that tends to move in small, more predictable and interesting ways, makes doing live studies of musicians an entertaining study of body language and rhythm.

-Drawing musicians in a live setting can be great fun, I recommend doing this on your own both as practice and pleasure.
+Generally, drawing musicians in a live setting can be great fun, I recommend doing this on your own both as practice and pleasure.
 Seek out musical venues with tables and enough light to sketch in.

 Taste may vary, but simply because the settings are the most conducive to it I find: I recommend acoustic, mid tempo or slow, jazz maybe, folk and blue grass are favorites of mine, classic blues.